Dean (South Korean singer): 2017–2019: Widespread recognition and collaborations

-2020–present: Hiatus, features, and comeback
+2020–present: Hiatus and features

 On February 5, 2020, Dean was featured on Korean-American rapper Nafla's single "Under the Ground" from his album u n u part.
 2 which was released on March 24.
 On August 4, Dean and labelmate Miso participated in a music collaboration titled "Imagination" with GQ Korea and Burberry for the TB Summer Monogram Collection.
 Dean described the song as "a message to this reality" to "find the lost imagination" during the COVID-19 pandemic and "a situation where people are busy looking for a different reality than before" and "even in such a confusing situation, through imagination, you can go here and there, too".
 The next day, Dean announced his upcoming label compilation album which was followed by the first single "breath" that features labelmates Rad Museum and Mokyo.

 On August 10, Dean collaborated on the track "3AM Freestyle" with labelmate Tabber and South Korean rapper Kim Ximya which was uploaded to you.will.knovv's YouTube channel.
 Dean featured on Tabber's debut mixtape Deep End on the track "Honey!" released on August 13.
 Dean co-directed Tabber's music video for "Look At My/Like A Vampire" with Russian photographer and visual artist Anton Reva which was released on September 8.
 Dean co-composed Rad Museum's song "Wet Umbrella" from his single album SINK which was released on December 10.
 Dean featured on Mokyo's debut album accent fried on the track "paranoid" which was released on December 21.

 On March 10, 2021, it was revealed that Dean would feature on South Korean singer-songwriter IU's upcoming fifth studio album Lilac, on the song "Troll" which was released on March 25 along with the rest of the album.
 The two previously collaborated when Dean made a special appearance at IU's Palette Tour in Busan on November 3, 2017, where they performed a duet of IU's "Can't Love You Anymore".